LeoDutriaux/My_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a Postdoctoral researcher at the Institute of Neuroscience and Psychology, University of Glasgow, in collaboration with Prof. Lawrence Barsalou.
+I am currently Postdoctoral researcher at the Institute of Neuroscience and Psychology, University of Glasgow, in collaboration with Prof. Lawrence Barsalou.
 My research interests include memory, language, spatial cognition, and health cognition from a grounded, embodied, and situated perspective.

 My PhD project (supervised by Valérie Gyselinck and Pascale Piolino) aimed to study the involvement of the sensory-motor systems in memory, language, and spatial cognition using motor interference.
 My current research focus is health cognition and, more specifically, how situated conceptualizations contribute to the desire that can motivate behavior, such as eating.